thejudejoshua/thejudejoshua/README.md

 - 👋 Hi, I’m @judejoshua
-- 👀 I’m interested in product design, front-end development, and back-end devvelopment.
+- 👀 I’m interested in product design, front-end development and back-end devvelopment.
 - 🌱 I’m currently learning React.js and I have experience in php, javascript, and html/css.
-You can check my portfolio on https://judejoshua.me.
+You can check my portfolio on https://judejoshua.me to learn more.
-- 💞️ I’m looking to collaborate on product design, and front-end development projects.
+- 💞️ I’m interested in collaborating on product design and front-end development projects.
 - 📫 You can reach me via my email on hello@judejoshua.me.

 <!---